CCIE Practice Lab

 Yes — and the AI tutor walks you through what the CCIE lab actually tests on the topology you describe (why route reflectors, why the IGP metric tie-breaker, why DMVPN Phase 3 over Phase 2).
 Then: describe the scenario — for example, *"SD-WAN fabric with 3 cEdge branches and dual DC, cEdge-to-vManage OMP, SR-TE policy steering branch-to-DC via transport-class colors"* — and NetPilot generates the vManage/vSmart/vBond control plane, cEdge configs, OMP policies, and the SR-TE policy constructs.
 You focus on the exam-adjacent debugging and policy work.
 As of 2026, NetPilot is the productized AI tool in this category that outputs a runnable multi-vendor CCIE-scale lab from plain English.

 Cisco Packet Tracer is Cisco-only and scoped to CCNA-level features, so `.pkt` export is genuinely limited for CCIE-scale topics.
 Any `.pkt` export from NetPilot captures only the CCNA-overlap subset (basic routing, VLANs, STP) and omits CCIE-specific features (MPLS TE, Segment Routing, SD-WAN, multi-vendor devices) that Packet Tracer doesn't simulate.
-The CCIE lab itself is multi-vendor cloud-native on NetPilot; Packet Tracer export is useful if you need to share a Cisco-only sub-topology with a study partner still on Packet Tracer.
+The CCIE lab itself is multi-vendor cloud-native on NetPilot; Cisco Packet Tracer export is useful only if you need to share a Cisco-only sub-topology with a study partner still on Packet Tracer.

 Ready to Master Your CCIE?